 Soft ground tunnelling challenge

-Cut and cover excavation involves installing temporary longitudinal retaining walls and then excavating the ground between them.
+Cut-and-cover excavation involves installing temporary longitudinal retaining walls and then excavating the ground between them.
 A reinforced concrete base slab, permanent side walls and a roof are then cast in the excavation before ground is reinstated over the top.
 The method can become complicated in soft ground.

 MCE traverses an area of man-made land consisting of 30-40m of marine clay, underlain by firm Old Alluvium and capped with 15m of fill.
 Marine clay has the consistency of toothpaste and flows when subject to force.
 As excavation advances external earth pressure becomes progressively greater.
 Retaining walls want to cave in and the base of the excavation wants to heave up.
-Sophisticated and robust engineering methods are called for to prevent undesirable ground movement.
+Robust engineering methods are called for to prevent undesirable ground movement.

 Better value for the public purse